tido64/rainbow/README.md

 ```

 Note that you don't need to download libraries for all platforms.
 They're only
 listed for sake of completeness.
-If you're on Mac OS or Linux, you can use
+If you're on Linux or macOS, you can use
 `tools/fmod-import-tool.sh` to copy the files into place.

 ### Android